Drug Discovery Using AI: A Complete Guide to Modern AI-Powered Medicine Development

 Recent Developments in AI Drug Discovery

-• Expanded use of deep learning models for protein structure prediction
+• Deep learning for protein structure prediction

-• Collaboration between biotechnology research organizations and AI technology companies
+• Collaboration between biotech and AI companies

-• Increased use of generative AI models for molecular design
+• Generative AI for molecular design

 Regulatory Environment and Policies